March 13, 2025

 I start by registering a publisher that queries the my Salesforce Report and publishes it into a Tabsdata Table called sf_snapshot

-I then subscribe my sf_snapshot into Snowflake
+I then subscribe my two tables into Snowflake